elmatica/Open-Trade-Transfer-Package/README.md

 ## Possible elements in the "information" group

 ### company
-The company that wants who owns the information in the XML
+The company that wants who owns the information in the file

 ### person
-The person responsible for the information in the XML
+The person responsible for the information in the file

 ### editor_software
-The software that has generated the XML
+The software that has generated the file

 ### created
-The timestamp of the creation of the XML, in format YYYY-MM-DD HH:MM:SS
+The timestamp of the creation of the file, in format YYYY-MM-DD HH:MM:SS

 ### updated
-The timestamp of the last update of the XML, in format YYYY-MM-DD HH:MM:SS
+The timestamp of the last update of the file, in format YYYY-MM-DD HH:MM:SS

 ### project
-The name of the project included in the XML
+The name of the project included in the file

 ### version
-The version of the information included in the XML
+The version of the information included in the file

 ### Examples
 Look in the examples folder

 ## Projects using this package format:
-Open Trade Transfer Package: Printed Circuits Fabrication Data [Open Trade Transfer Package: Printed Circuits Fabrication Data](https://github.com/elmatica/OpenTrade_PrintedCircuitsFabricationData)
+- Open Trade Transfer Package: Printed Circuits Fabrication Data [Open Trade Transfer Package: Printed Circuits Fabrication Data](https://github.com/elmatica/OpenTrade_PrintedCircuitsFabricationData)